RupendraCHA/Rupendra_Food_Delivery/README.md

   the ability to place orders, providing address details for delivery, and making fake payments for testing purposes.
   These features simulate a real-world food ordering process, allowing users to seamlessly select their meals, provide delivery information, and complete transactions in a simulated environment, making the app functional and ready for further development.

+# Technology Stack Used for this Project:
+  This food delivery system is built using the MERN stack, which includes MongoDB for database management, Express.js and Node.js for backend development, and React for the frontend.
+The stack enables efficient handling of user interactions, real-time order processing, and seamless integration of the cart, order placement, address entry, and fake payment functionalities, making the app highly responsive and scalable.